topper-123/optioneer/README.rst

 Notice how the repr output shows the relevant options and their descriptions.

-The relevant options can also be found using tab in the REPL:
+The relevant options are discoverable using tabs in the REPL:

 >>> mylib.options.<TAB>
 option.api_key options.color options.display